 Figure 3: Installation of the LAN-520X with NC-485 Network Converter

-Note: You should make a note of the IP address that is configured on the LAN-520 connected to controller #1 - this IP address will need to be entered when configuring any of the Secondary LAN-520 modules (see section 5.2).
+Note: You should make a note of the IP address that is configured on the LAN-520 connected to controller #1 - this IP addressed will need to be entered when configuring any of the Secondary LAN-520 modules (See section 5.2).

-The default channel 1 configuration settings for the LAN-520X are sufficient for the LAN520X Primary.
-You can set the default values for channel 1, enter 7 at the 'Your Choice' prompt and click <ENTER>.
+The default Channel 1 configuration settings for the LAN-520X are sufficient for the LAN520X Primary.
+To set the default values for channel 1, enter 7 at the 'Your Choice' prompt and click <ENTER>.

 If a configuration value needs to be changed, type the new value and the original value is overwritten.
 Every time <Enter> is pressed, the displayed configuration value is accepted and the next parameter is displayed.